tomeshnet/prototype-cjdns-pi/FAQ.md

 **Q:** How do I upgrade the U-boot on EspressoBin?

-**A:** Manual flashing to latest u-boot is mandatory!
+**A:** Manual flashing to latest U-boot is mandatory!
 [Download](https://dl.armbian.com/espressobin/u-boot/) the right boot flash for your board: 512,1G,2G, number of RAM chips (one at the bottom or 2 one on each side of the board) and appropirate memory speeds.
 You can obtain numbers from current boot prompt.
-Copy this flash-image-MEM-RAM_CHIPS-CPU_DDR_boot_sd_and_usb.bin to your FAT formatted USB key, plug it into USB3.0 port and execute from u-boot prompt:
+Copy this flash-image-MEM-RAM_CHIPS-CPU_DDR_boot_sd_and_usb.bin to your FAT formatted USB key, plug it into USB3.0 port and execute from U-boot prompt:
 ```
 bubt flash-image-MEM-CPU_DDR_boot_sd_and_usb.bin spi usb
 ```

 **Q:** How do I boot Armbian on an EspressoBin from an sd card?

-**A:** First update the u-boot (above).
-Then run the following in u-boot.
+**A:** First update the U-boot (above).
+Then run the following in U-boot.
 ```
 setenv initrd_addr 0x1100000
 setenv image_name boot/Image